gahlotyash2000/Weather-app-yash-gahlot-LU/README.md

 ![manifest2](https://user-images.githubusercontent.com/83332481/116744578-20bb1280-aa18-11eb-8bb0-113ab3c83a4e.PNG)

-**4.TROUBLRSHOOTING TIPS:**
+**4.TROUBLESHOOTING TIPS:**

 Firstly, make sure sure that there are no errors in writting the program.

 Second, you should have Android 11.0(R) package installed and must be using the Android Studio 4.1.2 and not any older one.

-Here is also a link https://developer.android.com/studio/troubleshoot which would help you to get more clear idea if you are facing any problem.
+Here is also a link https://developer.android.com/studio/troubleshoot of troubleshooting tips from where you can take help if you face any problem.